Article at a Glance:

 If you’re into healthy living, water is probably your beverage of choice whether you’re at a restaurant, typing away at the keyboard, or heading out on the trail for a power walk.
 But you can’t rely solely on water if you want to stay hydrated and healthy.
 Hyponatremia, the dangerous condition we mentioned before, only becomes an issue when you’re drinking tons of water and not increasing your electrolyte intake.
 It’s also aggravated by excessive sweating from heat or exercise, which depletes your body’s electrolyte supply even more (here are some helpful tips for replenishing your electrolytes after exercise).
 All this means, if you’re only drinking water, you’re not as hydrated as you could be, particularly if you’re exercising regularly (which us health nuts have been known to do).

-Re-Lyte Hydration is an electrolyte mix that keeps you healthy and hydrated without any of the junk— no dextrose (sugar), artificial colors, or chemicals.
+Re-Lyte Hydration is an electrolyte mix that keeps you healthy and hydrated without any of the junk— no added dextrose (there is less than 1g naturally occurring sugar from coconut water powder), artificial colors, or chemicals.
 Most electrolyte mixes don’t contain enough sodium to restore what you lose during a vigorous workout.
 But Re-Lyte contains two times more sodium than other electrolyte products, along with an optimized blend of other electrolytes to keep your water and electrolyte levels in perfect balance.

 Ready to take healthy hydration to the next level?
 Give Re-Lyte Hydration a try.